ernesto1/monochrome/README.md

 1. Unzip the project's zip file in the folder `~/scripts/conky`
 1. Rename the root folder `monochrome-master` to `monochrome`
 1. Run the launch script `~/scripts/conky/monochrome/small/launch.bash`

-# Future enhancements
-- [ ] In the absence of wifi, the upload/download meters should work when connected to a LAN
-- [ ] Implement desktop mode